WA9ONY/Pico-RP2040/README101.md

 - Python homework problems: Solve graph theory problems using Python.

 Week 6-10: ML Project Implementation and Practice
-- Goals: Apply the math concepts learned in the
+- Goals: Apply the math concepts learned in the  ChatGPT hangs here

 ## [ChatGPT](https://en.wikipedia.org/wiki/ChatGPT): #3 Request: Create a math learning plan for a beginner for these math concepts to use Python ML over a ten week time span.
 In the plan detailed each week: goals, resources used, practice problems in Python, visual graphing examples in Python, homework, Python lab examples,  Python homework problems to be solved, etc.  Resources include online courses, videos, books, websites, Python program examples, ML examples, etc.